 Each New Year I report on FMLA changes or things that you might not be aware of.
 We still need the Metlife Attending Physicians forms filled out if you are out more than 3 consecutive days.

 Who is Eligible?

-If you have been employed for at least 12 months and worked at least 1250 hours during the 12 months immediately proceeding the first day of leave (this averages to about 25 hours per week over 12 months).
-Hours counted towards the 1250 do not include vacation, medical leave, or time off under employee compensation.
+If you have been employed for at least 12 months and worked at least 1250 hours during the 12 months immediately preceding the first day of leave (this averages to about 25 hours per week over 12 months).
+Hours counted toward the 1250 do not include vacation, medical leave or time off under employee compensation.

 What is a “Serious Health Condition?”

 The FMLA regulations define qualifying serious health conditions as an illness, injury or physical or mental condition that involves one or more of the following: